rameshelamathi/fof/README.md

 The following features present in earlier versions of FOF 3 are scheduled for removal:

-* mcrypt support.
-The mcrypt PHP extension has been declared deprecated since PHP 7.1, the minimum PHP version we now support.
-Moreover, it's not been maintained since 2003, making it unsuitable for use in production.
 * `FOF30\Utils\FEFHelper\Html`.
 Use `FEFHelper.browse` through Joomla's `HtmlHelper` class instead.
 * `FOF30\Render\AkeebaStrapper`.
 We discontinued Akeeba Strapper in 2018.
 Please use the Joomla3 renderer or write your own.
 * `FOF30\Utils\StringHelper`.
 Use the replacements advised in the docblocks.